The bottleneck

 prompt

-Search the web for "AutoResearch applications in business".
-Maintain ONE report at AR-applications.md; edit and reshape it as you learn, don't just append.
+Search the web for AI-native challengers to marketplace businesses.
+Maintain ONE report at challengers.md; edit and reshape it as you learn, don't just append.
 After each pass, think of new search terms to fill gaps and find new directions, then iterate.
 Loop 5 times.

 Let it loop and review